 Legal Status for Dreamers

 is protected through the Deferred Action for Childhood Arrivals (DACA) program — but the administration has tried to end it

 Why It Matters

 Since 2012, DACA gave deportation protections and work permits to undocumented immigrants who came to the United States as children (known as “Dreamers”) and who met other requirements.

-As DACA was bringing these young people out of the shadows to start school, jobs and families, the Trump-Pence administration decided to end it — leaving 800,000 immigration youth at risk of deportation.
+As DACA was bringing these young people out of the shadows to start school, jobs and families, the Trump-Pence administration attempted to end it — putting 700,000 immigrant youth at risk of deportation.

 How We Got Here & Where We're Headed